 International Project website

 International Research Initiative on Adaptation to Climate Change (IRIACC) - Coastal Cities at Risk (CCaR)

 Making Climate Change Adaptation a Multi-Disciplinary Challenge: IRIACC-CCaR Launch

 Regional LMIC discussion forum (superceded by LinkedIn group)

 |Regional Manager:||Dr. Richard Cooper|

-Research is being conducted in Bangkok, Manila and Lagos by the following teams:
+Research is being conducted in Bangkok, Manila, Lagos and Vancouver by the following teams: